Reading time: 11 minutes

 Final Words

-The quote (Death smiles at us all…) is not a direct quote from Marcus Aurelius, though it fairly manages to tell us in a terse sentence how the Stoics saw death — as a natural phenomenon not to be afraid of.
+Death smiles at us all… was not uttered by Marcus Aurelius, but it fairly tells us in a terse sentence how the Stoics saw death — as a natural phenomenon not to be afraid of.